si-meone/DiskSpaceInformer/README.md

 To Build
 =========
-Use ant and Java 7 was done on mac. my mac has ant 1.8.2
+Use ant and Java 1.7.0_21 was done on mac. my mac has ant 1.8.2

+*was also tested on lubuntu 12.10

 New In Versions
 ===============